Rubber and Elastomer Molding Services Information

 |Transfer Molding||Ideal for Molding w/ Metal Inserts; Product Consistency||Moderate Tooling Cost; Use of Pre-Measured Molding Compound|

 Blow molding is a process commonly used when parts are hollow in design.
 Elastomer materials are injected into a hollow molten tube or "parison."
 The mold encapsulates the parison while compressed air blows up the parison like a balloon, forcing it outward to conform to the inside shape of the mold.
 After cooling, a hollow part emerges.
 The injection phase may be used to form a neck or thread diameter with fine tolerances.
-The blow molding phase suffers from tolerance issues resulting in inconsistent wall thickness in larger moldings.
+Double-wall blow molding combines two hollow blow-molded parts to form a strong, light-weight end product.
+One disadvantage of blow molding is that it is limited by blow ratios.
+The blow ratio is calculated as:

 Image Credit: CustomPartNet